Kerbonaut-TS/FileMagnet/README.md

 1. place the app in a folder with images.
 2. launch the jar/exe
-3. similarity rules are pre-filled based pn the folder conntent (customize if necessary)
+3. similarity rules are pre-filled based pn the folder content (customize if necessary)
 4. select the target
 5. press start.